MethodAtlas

 All modern estimators share a common strategy: avoid the forbidden comparisons.
 They differ in how they achieve this goal.

-Callaway and Sant'Anna (2021) estimate group-time average treatment effects ATT(g,t)ATT(g,t) — the effect for cohort gg at time tt — using only never-treated or not-yet-treated units as controls.
+Callaway and Sant'Anna (2021) estimate group-time Average Treatment Effect on the Treated (ATT) parameters ATT(g,t)ATT(g,t) — the effect for cohort gg at time tt — using only never-treated or units as controls.
 These building blocks are then aggregated into summary measures.

 de Chaisemartin and D'Haultfoeuille (2020) estimate a different parameter: the average effect of switching treatment on among the switchers.
 They show that this parameter is robust to heterogeneous effects.